Verständnis und Haltungen zur Altersvorsorge in Deutschland: Ausprägungen und Auswirkungen auf vorsorgebezogenes Verhalten (VHAlt)

 (Understanding and Attitudes about Old-age Security in Germany: Manifestation and Consequences for Preventive Behaviour).

-The demographic change has consequences for the sustainability of the public pension system.
-This presents a challenge for policy-makers as they have to communicate in an adequate way with the population about the necessary adaptations.
+Demographic change has consequences for the sustainability of the public pension system.
+This presents a challenge for policy-makers, as they have to communicate effectively with the population about these necessary adaptations.
 At the same time, these changes mean more self-responsibility for the population concerning their old-age security in an environment which is more and more characterized by uncertainty.
 As a remedy for this complex situation, there is a call for better financial literacy.

 Both aspects – communication or information, respectively, and financial literacy – should lead to a corresponding change in the behavior (openness for reforms, engagement with other forms of old-age security).
-But this requires to know if people understand the old-age security system.
-So far, there are no studies about the importance of (mis-)understandings in this context.
+However, this requires knowing if people understand the old-age security system.
+So far, there are no studies about the importance of (mis)understandings in this context.

 The following social-policy related research questions will be addressed for Germany: